kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 automatically applied must be as a divider instead as another box that boxes the box

-project add points button can be made into a roll button.

 the heal button should have a temp stamina button next to it that assigns the value to temp hp
 ## medium